 For Timothy Knab, understanding customer priorities is essential.
 Sometimes he is working with a customer with a job six months down the road.
 And sometimes a security system just went down.
 So you have to understand the customer, listen to them, understand the priority of what they are facing, and put as much urgency into it as you possibly can, Knab says.

 When she is working with customers, Warzyn values the opportunity to make a difference.
 Its not just a matter of answering the phone and giving an answer, she says.
 Our culture here is truly based on making an impact.
 So having that opportunity to go above and beyond to make a difference on every call — that is very fulfilling.

-Product knowledge is critical, says Annette.
+Product knowledge is critical, says Werner.
 When something new comes out and I see it for the first time, I dig in and learn everything I can ... the more you know, the more it helps you to do your job better, and it gives you a better perspective on how your job helps contribute.

-ATS Repair Advocate, Aesculap USA
+ATS repair advocate, Aesculap USA